RITRedteam/TheArk/docs/README.md

 The Ark server provides API endpoints for tools to reserve IP addresses.

 ## Halos
 Each server that is registered with the Ark is called a `halo`.
 Each Halo is assigned a group of IP addresses for its own use.
-The halo can also have The Ark server redirect all traffic for the target IP's to a specified

 ## API Documentation
 Currently the API documentation describes all the different functions that The Ark implements.